KIT-ISAS/RTCF/README.md

 </launch>
 ```

-The fist `node` tag creates a so called *rt_runner*, which is responsible for executing and organizing all components.
+The first `node` tag creates a so-called *rt_runner*, which is responsible for executing and organizing all components.
 It has several settings that can be given as parameters:

 - `frequency`: The control-loop frequency in Hz.
 - `ros_mapping_whitelist`: A regular expression for connections between components that shall be linked to a ROS topic with the same name.
 - `ros_mapping_blacklist`: A regular expression for connections between components that shall be excluded from linking to ROS topics.
 - `mode`: The mode of the runner:
   - `wait_for_components`: Do not start the control-loop until the expected number of components in `num_components_expected` is reached.
-  - `no_wait`: Start the control-loop immediately after a component is loaded.
-When additional components are loaded, the control-loop is paused briefly.
+  - `no_wait`: Start the control loop immediately after a component is loaded.
+When additional components are loaded, the control loop is paused briefly.
   - `wait_for_trigger`: The control loop does not start and stop automatically, but it is triggered using the services provided under `/rt_runner/activate_rt_loop` and `/rt_runner/deactivate_rt_loop`.

 The other `node` tags of type `rt_launcher` create an instance of the component `SimpleComponent`from the package `simple_component`.
 Therefore, the `rt_launcher` program, which has the following options, is used: